 If surgery is needed for cancer of the mouth, throat, or neck, the National Cancer Institute recommends asking your healthcare provider the following questions.
-The NYOG’s Head & Neck Surgery Team provided the following responses.
+The NY Otolaryngology Group doctors prepared by following Head & Neck Cancer Surgery FAQ:

 Results and recovery time will vary according to the type of procedure and the patient’s unique medical circumstances.
 Patient expectations are discussed at NYOG in a detailed treatment plan prior to surgery.
 Every plan will address comprehensive issues such as tumor control and subsequent quality of life.
 Continued care and follow up treatment does not end after surgery.
 In many cases it is the beginning of a long-term need for care.